mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/timeline.rst

         .. warning::

-         Painting always happens only in the *active frame* (represented by a small dot), which is not necessarily part of your current selection.
+         Painting always happens only in the *active frame* (represented by a small dot), which is not necessarily part of your current selection!

     * **Keys, Blanks, and Holds:**
         The Timeline Docker now shows us even more useful information about both what is there as well as what is not. **Key frames** which contain drawings are still displayed as *filled blocks* within a cell, while **blank** or empty key frames are shown as a *hollow outline*.
 In Krita, every drawn frame is automatically held until the next frame; these **holds** are now clearly shown with a *colored line* across all held frames.
 The color of frames can be set per-frame by the animator using the right-click menu, and is a matter of personal workflow.